William Halsey Jr.: Early military service, World War I

 Following his graduation in 1904, Halsey spent his early service years on battleships, and sailed with the main battle fleet aboard the battleship as Roosevelt's Great White Fleet circumnavigated the globe from 1907 to 1909.
 Halsey was on the bridge of the battleship on Wednesday, 13 April 1904, when a flareback from the port gun in her aft turret ignited a powder charge and set off two others.
-No explosion occurred, but the rapid burning of the powder burned and suffocated to death 31 officers and enlisted sailors.
+No explosion occurred, but the rapid burning of the powder suffocated to death 31 officers and enlisted sailors.
 This resulted in Halsey dreading the 13th of every month, especially when it fell on a Wednesday.

 After his service on the Missouri, Halsey served aboard torpedo boats, beginning with the in 1909.
 Halsey was one of the few officers who was promoted directly from ensign to full lieutenant, skipping the rank of lieutenant (junior grade).
-It is for this reason that his dates of rank for both Lieutenant JG and full Lieutenant are identified as the same day, 02 Fab 1909.
+It is for this reason that his dates of rank for both Lieutenant JG and full Lieutenant are identified as the same day, 2 February 1909.
 Torpedoes and torpedo boats became his specialties, and he commanded the First Group of the Atlantic Fleet's Torpedo Flotilla in 1912 through 1913.

 Halsey commanded a number of torpedo boats and destroyers during the 1910s and 1920s.
 During World War I, he commanded destroyers that escorted convoys across the Atlantic Ocean, providing protection against German U-boats.
 At that time, the destroyer and the torpedo boat, through extremely hazardous delivery methods, were the most effective way to bring the torpedo into combat against capital ships.
 Then-Lieutenant Commander Halsey's World War I service, including command of in 1918, earned him the Navy Cross.